 This CAA forensic training course provides the skills to effectively identify the difference between authentic vs. fraudulent identification documents, such as passports, driver's licenses, birth certificates, visas, national identification cards, military and US state ID cards.

-**Alert: The Internal Revenue Service has temporarily halted the acceptance of applications to to participate in the Acceptance Agent program and plans to resume accepting applications to participate in the Acceptance Agent program in Summer of 2023.
+**Alert: The Internal Revenue Service has temporarily halted the acceptance of applications and renewals for the Acceptance Agent program and plans to resume accepting applications to participate in the Acceptance Agent program in late 2023.
 Any applications submitted before this yet to be announced date will be refused.
 For more information including updates, visit https://www.irs.gov/individuals/new-itin-acceptance-agent-program-changes.

 Certifying Acceptance Agents are able to certify identity documents in-house for ITIN applications without having to physically submit these documents to the IRS.
 Forensic document training allows for expedited processing of ITIN applications as well as allowing your clients piece of mind not having to part with their passports, birth certificates, and other sensitive ID documents.

 The forensic document training course is one of several requirements for applying for CAA status with the IRS.
 Be sure to review the CAA application process in detail to make sure that you have completed all necessary steps before submitting your 13551 application.

 1. Complete Forensic Document Training course.
 Receive certificates of completion by mail.